randy3k/GitStatusBar/README.md

 Git-StatusBar: Simpler Git StatusBar
 ====

-[sublime-text-git](https://github.com/kemayo/sublime-text-git) does an amazing great job in integrating `git` commands into Sublime Text.
-However, it is showing to much information in the status bar.
+[sublime-text-git](https://github.com/kemayo/sublime-text-git) does an amazing job in integrating `git` commands into Sublime Text.
+However, it is showing too much information in the status bar.
 This plugin minimizes the amount of text by only showing important information.

 Screenshot: